 Rock ’N’ Roll

 Despite taking place in the early days of 1968, the show still managed to pretty much totally skirt around any kind of popular music of the time period.
-The two times where it actually occurred were during Don’s flashbacks to the depressions era (in many senses of the word) brothel where he grew up.
+The only two occurrences took place during Don’s flashbacks to the depressions era (in all senses of the word) brothel where he grew up.
 He and his pregnant mother arrive to hear the strains of an old 78 RPM record scratching out a jazzy rendition of “Whistle While You Work,” from Snow White And The Seven Dwarves.
 The prostitutes plying their trade in the adjoining rooms cause the song to somehow take on an even creepier vibe than the sight of Dopey with a pickax ever did.

 Mad Men’s closing credits famously have amazing (if incredibly haunting) tracks, and this episode was no different.
 Musing on his troubled past and equally troubled future, the old Bing Crosby chestnut “Just A Gigolo” starts playing.